 small ceramic Christmas tree on bedside table

-Another way I love to add a simple festive touch is with small ceramic, wooden or bottle brush trees.
-Bells and lanterns also had that festive touch.
+Another way I love to add a simple festive touch to nightstands or dressers is with small ceramic, wooden or bottle brush trees.
+Bells and lanterns also have that festive touch.

 Bottle brush trees and a bell on the bedroom nightstand